- 16 May 2023

 - Finally, pressing Enter at the end of the first column's text field will make a new record (similar to shift+enter in other views, but here, you can just press Enter).

-- Move/Link records - Moving records around in a List view will affect the linked record field that connects the levels together.
+Moving records around in a List view will affect the linked record field that connects the levels together.
 In the GIF below, you'll see that a blue highlight will show up when the record can be moved to a new level location.
 Level 1 records can be moved to link over to different level 2 records.
-If sub-items are enabled, then level 1 records can also be moved to link with another level 1 record.
+If nested records are enabled, then level 1 records can also be moved to link with another level 1 record.
 Level 2 records can be moved to link over to different level 3 records.
 Notice below that moving the record will replace the former link with the new location's link.

 Additionally, you can right-click a record to bring up a menu of additional options allowing you to duplicate, expand, collapse, copy the record URL, or delete.